srijitt/drowsiness-alarm-system/README.md

 - Face and eye tracking for accurate detection.
 - Easy integration with existing systems.
 - Can be implemented with an alarm system, in say, automobiles.
+- prompts to run the model without any hassle

 ## Requirements